maidsafe/resource_proof/README.md

 The size parameter forces the nonce provided to be repeated until it reaches a certain size in bytes.
 This is then transferred back to the network as a proof.

-To find the proof the node must continaully push a zero to the beginning of the data (not at the end as this is easily optimised).
+To find the proof the node must continually push a zero to the beginning of the data (not at the end as this is easily optimised).
 This forces the continuous reading of a large data segment in each hash iteration.